 Ko Olina Lagoons

-While many people would get upset with me putting the Ko Olina Lagoons on this list of the best beaches on Oahu, it’s made it anyways.
+While many people would get upset with me putting the Ko Olina Lagoons on this list of the best beaches on Oahu, but it made it anyways.
 Why?
 Because Ko Olina is another one of those unique beaches in Hawaii.
 This set of four lagoons is fantastic for sunset views and beginner snorkeling.

 There are one or two parking sections for each of the lagoons.
 Lagoon 4 has the largest number of parking spaces by far, so when it doubt, drive to the end.